home-assistant/home-assistant.io/source/_integrations/bayesian.markdown

   type: string
   default: Bayesian Binary Sensor
 observations:
-  description: The observations which should influence the likelihood that the given event has occurred.
+  description: The observations which should influence the probability that the given event is occurring.
   required: true
   type: list
   keys: